Carney revamps Bank of England, says will avoid past 'flaws'

 "In my view, while there were enormous innovations of enduring value during this period, the reductionist vision of a central bank's role that was adopted around the world was fatally flawed," Carney said.

-"In particular, it failed to recognize that financial stability is as important an objective of macroeconomic policy as price stability, and it downplayed the interrelationships between the two."
+"In particular, it failed to recognise that financial stability is as important an objective of macroeconomic policy as price stability, and it downplayed the interrelationships between the two."

-Earlier on Tuesday, the BoE and the government announced the appointment of two new deputy governors and other changes in top management as part of the shake-up at the Bank.
+Earlier on Tuesday, the Bank and the government announced the appointment of two new deputy governors and other changes in top management as part of the shake-up at the Bank.

 Fisher has been under fire from lawmakers over the BoE's handling of alleged manipulation in London's currency markets.